dkoepke/dkoepke.github.io/Resume.md

 **Sr. Software Engineering Manager, AppDynamics** (Mar 2014 - Jan 2019)

 * Hire, train, lead, mentor, and manage remote-hybrid, highly productive, and happy engineering teams in US and India
-* Wrote the Python agent and took it to market while hiring the team
 * Manage the full software lifecycle for Python, PHP, Apache, C++ SDK, IBM Integration Bus, and Go monitoring products on multiple platforms
-* Combined portfolio ARR in the millions of dollars
 * Manage and resolve high priority escalations from large enterprise customers
 * Lead for multiple company-wide work streams to implement agile development and release processes across 600 person product organization
 * Manage cross-functional strategic initiative to improve cloud native support across all product lines